MortenGredal/uniwise-devops-assignment/NOTES.md

 ```

 ## Making the Go app use redis
+Values.yaml has had new keys added, and godonnet-cm.yaml harded values have been replaced with value references.

 ## Identified gotchas
 ### 1 - configmap volume mounts messing with directory readability